str8rider/assessment/README.md

 It requires a file name parameter when run on the command line.
 Running the program results in the calculated ranking table being printed to the terminal.

-For example, with the file "league_result.txt" containing the current week's games:
+For example, with the file 'league_result.txt' containing the current week's games:
 ```
 Lions 3, Snakes 3
 Tarantulas 1, FC Awesome 0